founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 Case study is some advanced AngularJS application work around lazy loading with a custom directive.

+### Nadel: "Logging Client-Side Errors With AngularJS And Stacktrace.js"
+[[52][52]] \#logging \#error-handling

+Ben Nadel illustrates a custom `$exceptionHandler` provider using Stacktrace.js to catch client side errors and stacktraces and send them back to the server.
+He mentions in his conclusion that he was surprised at how many errors were thrown in production; he doesn't speak to the server-side infrastructure for logging the errors, but it's a worthwhile read nonetheless.

+Side note: the first thing I thought when I saw that he was overriding `$exceptionHandler` was: _Why not use a decorator?_ (And sure enough, there is a discussion of it in the comments.)

 ### Osmani: _Learning JavaScript Design Patterns_ (MVVM)
 [[39][39]] \#MVVM